 Information for women considering breastfeeding should also be provided in written form and can be adapted locally from patient information leaflets developed by the writing group (see the BHIVA website: www.bhiva.org/pregnancy-guidelines).
 Women who do not fulfil the above criteria should be advised against breastfeeding.
+Women whose infants fall into the LOW-RISK category because of a short duration of cART and viral suppression or because of prematurity should be counselled that their risk of transmission may be higher because of a higher risk of transient viral expression in plasma and breast milk, and because of the immature neonatal gut.
 Women who breastfeed with a known detectable HIV viral load should be referred to social care as this places their infant at significant risk of HIV infection.
 A supportive and harm reduction approach of working openly together should be taken, to maintain trust and reduce the risk of women being pressurised to breastfeed in secret [64,75].